Anna Zatorska Piotrkowska

 Anna’s favourite teacher, Maria Bucewicz, seen here with, from left, Elżbieta Kruszyńska, Zofia Iwan and Cecylia Gawlik.7

 “I liked geography and nature study.
-We did not learn that much about New Zealand because we were going back to Poland.
-History was good but the teacher was elderly and she would ask us when this war was on and what happened on this or that date.
-We would write out a list of all the dates and pinned it on somebody sitting in front of us… I think half the time she was sleeping… and you read out, ‘This was then… that happened then.’
+We did not learn much about New Zealand because we were going back to Poland.
+History was good but the teacher was elderly and she would ask us when this war took place or what happened on this or that date.
+We would write out a list of all the dates and pinned it on somebody sitting in front of us—I think half the time she was sleeping—and read out, ‘This happened then… that happened then.’
 Dates, dates, dates, and so you passed history.

 “We really resented the English teacher.
-Some of the kids took to it all right, and picked up the language and loved it, but a lot of us didn’t want to learn it.
+Some of the kids picked up the language and loved it, but a lot of us didn’t want to learn it.
 We found it quite hard and we just didn’t want it.
 She was a New Zealander, not knowing any Polish language at all, and she’s trying to teach us English?

 “We were horrible to Miss Isaac and I remember her picking up a chalk and throwing it at somebody because she got so upset.